-As you might gather from going through my blog's archives, I enjoy maps.
+As you might gather from my blog's archives, I really enjoy maps.
 They are a widely understood and broadly engaging way to convey information, especially when overlaid with other data.

 One of my favorite data-maps is a well known piece by Stephen Von Worley: The Contiguous United States Visualized by Distance to the Nearest McDonalds.
 The furthest you can get within the USA is ~107 miles, incidentally.
 It's a brilliant post; fun, personal, and on a subtle level is discussing a deep part of Americana.

 Another chain restaurant by which we might measure our lives, particularly in the PNW, is Starbucks.
 This Seattle-based-behemoth has played an integral role in the coffee culture around the world, and along with the Nerd Triumvirate (Microsoft, Boeing, and Amazon) has secured our city's place on the global stage.

 Starbucks has been used in the past to gauge economic health, and I've found it used as a standard metric in geography classes.
 The closer you live to a Starbucks the higher your rent is likely to be, and in NYC the density of locations can reach as high as 150 with a radius of 5 miles!

 I wanted to look at not only how Starbucks were distributed across the USA (like in Von Worley's McMasterpiece) but how we are distributed around Starbucks.

 Here is the USA as mapped by Starbucks-owned locations (with thanks to my friend David B), connected using a Delaunay triangulation.
 As with Mc D's, these latte-slingers are clustered around major cities and highways.
 As an aside, I wonder if anyone has tried to calculate the optimal path for visiting every location...